jaeksoft/opensearchserver/src/doc/en/documentation/api_v2/scheduler/get_status.md

-## Getting the status of a job of scheduler
+## Getting the status of a task in the scheduler

-Use this API to retrieve last status for a job of scheduler.
+Use this API to retrieve the last status of a task in the scheduler.

 **Requirement:** OpenSearchServer v1.5